vectordotdev/timber-ruby/README.md

 ## Overview

-[Timber](https://timber.io) for Ruby is a drop in replacement for your logger.
-It takes a different approach to structured logging.
-Instead of parsing, which relies on non-standard, unreadable, hard to use text logs, Timber integrates directly with your application, augmenting your logs with rich metadata and context.
-It automatically transforms your logs into rich events, fundamentally changing the way you use your logs.
+Timber for Ruby is an drop-in replacement for your `Logger` that transparently augments your logs with critical metadata and context.
+It's structured logging without all of the structured logging noise.
+This turns your logs into rich, useful, readable events.
+Paired with the [Timber console](#the-timber-console), it will fundamentally change the way you use your logs.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#jibber-jabber)